 Who is my board representative?

-Larry Rohach, President: District 4: Reinbeck
+Larry Rohach, Director: District 4: Reinbeck

 Larry Rohach and his wife, Connie, have a grain and cow-calf operation in Black Hawk Township of Grundy County.
 The Rohach’s have four children and six grandchildren.
 Larry is a member of St. Gabriel Catholic Church in rural Reinbeck, the Masons, and the Farm Bureau.
 He has been on the REC board since 1993.
 Larry has served on the Corn Belt Power Cooperative Board of Directors since 2010 and previously served nine years on the Iowa Association of Electric Cooperatives Board of Directors.

-David Schmidt: District 6: Conrad
+Roger Brown: District 6: Conrad

 Members interested in running for a Grundy County REC Board of Director position must meet the qualification set forth in the cooperative’s Article of Incorporation, Bylaws and Board Policies.